zdenda-online/dxcrypto/README.md

 SaltingAdapter adapter = new SaltingAdapter(hashAlg);
 String salted = adapter.hash("your input text", "your salt");

-// salting with custom combine algorithm CombineAlgorithm combineAlg = ...; // your implementation
-SaltingAdapter adapter = new SaltingAdapter(hashAlg, combineAlg);
+// salting with custom combining of input text and salt CombineAlgorithm combineAlg = ...; // your implementation SaltingAdapter adapter = new SaltingAdapter(hashAlg, combineAlg);
 ```